fangsun6/A-B-testing/README.md

 ---

-## 💭 Final Thoughts
+## 📚 Final Reflections

-Both projects reflect key components of data science:
+This project integrates **applied statistics** and **practical software design**:

-- The **A/B test** focuses on experiment design, statistical rigor, and business decision-making.
+- A/B Testing: focuses on **hypothesis-driven experimentation**
-- The **hash router** focuses on scalable engineering, fairness, and automation.
+- Hash Routing: focuses on **scalable and reproducible infrastructure**

-This repo bridges both analysis and deployment concerns in a real-world data-driven workflow.
+Together, they demonstrate how data science is not just about models—but about solving real product and engineering problems with statistical rigor and implementation thinking.

 ---

 ## 📜 License

-MIT License.
-Provided for educational purposes.
+MIT License — use freely with attribution.